-The 4+1 BS/MPH is a rigorous 5-year program in which outstanding public health majors will have the opportunity to acquire a bachelor of science (BS) and master of public health (MPH) degree, with a concentration in social and behavioral science.
+The 4+1 BS/MPH is a rigorous 5-year program in which outstanding public health majors will have the opportunity to acquire a bachelor of science (BS) and master of public health (MPH) in social and behavioral science.

-The Master of Public Health (MPH) with a concentration in Social and Behavioral Science provides a credential that indicates competency in social, environmental, and behavioral aspects of health, the analytic sciences of epidemiology and biostatistics, and principles of health service management, including program planning, evidence-based practice, and evaluation.
+The Master of Public Health (MPH) in Social and Behavioral Science provides a credential that indicates competency in social, environmental, and behavioral aspects of health, the analytic sciences of epidemiology and biostatistics, and principles of health service management, including program planning, evidence-based practice, and evaluation.

-The Doctor of Philosophy (PhD) in Public Health with a concentration in Social and Behavioral Science provides a critical and theoretical basis for advanced research in the field.
+The Doctor of Philosophy (PhD) in Social and Behavioral Health Science provides a critical and theoretical basis for advanced research in the field.
 Students are integrated into the professional public health community through departmental conferences, colloquia, and other activities.

 The Master of Public Health Dual Degree program offers six dual-degree programs for students to choose from – DMD/MPH, DO/MPH, DPM/MPH, JD/MPH, MD/MPH, and MSW/MPH.